Scene tools are available in 3D Settings:

 - Basic accounts have a choice of four default backgrounds.

-- PRO, Premium, and Business accounts can upload custom backgrounds with the Import Background Image button.
+- Pro, Premium, and Enterprise accounts can upload custom backgrounds with the Import Background Image button.

 - Supported formats: JPG/JPEG, PNG